BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 - Provide ability to add or remove Lustre components on the existing setup

-- Leverage Rook framework to build a Kubernetes operator for bootstrapping, configuration, scaling and disaster recovery of Lustre components (MGS, MDS, OSS) on the cloud
+- Leverage Rook framework to build a Kubernetes operator for bootstrapping, configuration, scaling and resilience to failures of Lustre components (MGS, MDS, OSS) on the cloud

 ## 6. Release Planning